zelisinho/anypoint-examples/authenticating-salesforce-using-oauth2/README.md

 ### Set Up and Run the Example ###

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange). *Do not run the application*.
+2. In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8082
 1. Log in to your Salesforce account.
 From your account menu (your account is labeled with your name), select **Setup**.
 1. In the left navigation bar, under the **Build** heading, click to expand the **Create** folder.
 1. Click **Apps**.
 Under **Connected Apps** click **New**.